Sydney Uriah Bogues: Family background

 S.U.
 Bogues was born and raised at the family homestead at a place known as Dark Hole in Bellas Gate, St. Catherine.
 Situated in a large hollow on the side of a mountain facing Point Hill about (10) miles North of Old Harbour, Dark Hole has been for centuries where the Bogues' lived and buried several generations.

 He was the son of William Benjamin Bogues and Anna Rebecca Bogues née DeLattibodier.
 William B. Bogues was born in Bellas Gate and was at least the 2nd Generation to live there.
 The family lays claim that S.U.
 Bogues' grandfather, McDuff Hart Bogue was from Clan MacDuff which is the highest-ranking family and is Scottish royalty.
 The MacDuff Family crest, a red rampant lion also signifies royalty in the Royal Banner.

 S.U.
 Bogues and his brothers, Egbert and Leopold helped their father, William Benjamin with farming and maintaining the Stamford Hill gold mine there on the property which ceased operation about (2) decades prior to their birth.
 Even to this day international prospectors mine for copper and gold the area.
 There is still a riveted old wood-fired steam boiler there from the 1850s.
 The steam was the only power at the time to pump water out of the mine to prevent flooding.

 The exploration of the Stamford Hill Prospect was done originally by the Clarendon Consolidated Copper Mining Company of Jamaica which started in 1852-53 and continued till 1863.
 The mine was abandoned after the death of a mine captain, the failure of the pumps, and several other inadequacies experienced at the time.

 Sydney Uriah's Mother, Anna Rebecca came from an orthodox Jewish family heritage of whom were likely lawyers concerning the gold mine.
 Although she was born in the 1850s, as late as the early 2000's some of her grandsons who could still describe her, say that she was a short lady with long straight hair, and she had a dark skin complexion.
 Some of the DeLattibodier in Bellas Gate originated a few generations back to freed slaves.
-Genealogists have her as the Great Granddaughter of Penny Sergeant, mulatto plantation owner and her husband Israel Levien.
+Some family trees have her as the Great Granddaughter of Penny Sergeant, mulatto plantation owner and her husband Israel Levien.
 Historically, slaves born of Jewish descendants were often still treated as children of Abraham and were cared for as such.

 S.U.
 Bogues later met Helen Hill, before his marriage to Florence Matilda Billings.
 They had a daughter in 1905, Wilhel Louise Bogues, more affectionately known as Aunt Lola to those in the more recent generations.